Home » Wiki » How to Fix UNABLE_TO_GET_ISSUER_CERT_LOCALLY Error in Node.js?

 • npm ERR! errno UNABLE_TO_GET_ISSUER_CERT_LOCALLY

-• unable_to_get_issuer_cert: unable to get issuer certificate
+• Error: unable to get local issuer certificate

 • ssl error: unable_to_get_issuer_cert_locally

-Step-by-Step Solutions to Fix the UNABLE_TO_GET_ISSUER_CERT_LOCALLY Error
+How to Fix the UNABLE_TO_GET_ISSUER_CERT_LOCALLY Error: 7 Solutions

 1. Update npm and Node.js